markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

 Enhancement:
 1. We still instruct deepseek-reasoner to produce JSON, but it may be malformed.
-2. We do a "second pass" with deepseek-chat if parsing fails, passing `response_format={'type':'json_object'}` to obtain valid JSON.
+2. We do a "second pass" with gpt-4o-mini if parsing fails, passing the raw text to fix into valid JSON.
 3. This preserves all existing flows while guaranteeing structured JSON where needed.
 """